Prescott Hiking Club

 Prescott, Arizona

-Slow - 8:00 AM.
-Contact: Robert Vlasak, 402-558-5570.
-Meet at Lynx Lake North Shore.
-2-4 miles; generally flat or gently rolling.
+Slow- 7 AM Contact: Robert Vlasak, 402-558-5570, Meet at Lynx Lake North Shore, 2-4 miles; generally flat or gently rolling.
 May include occasional short steeper uphill or downhill climbs.
-Terrain is unlevel and may be rocky in areas.
-Slow pace of 1.5-2 mph moving rate.
+Terrain is uneven and may be rocky in areas.
+Slow pace of 1.5 - 2 mph moving rate.
 Regular brief rest stops.

-Slow Intermediate - 8:00 AM.
-Contact: Mark Sharon, 928-899-2337.
-Meet at Lynx Lake North Shore.
-Heritage 442 Loop Trails.
-3-5 miles; up to 500 ft. gain.
+Slow Intermediate- 7 AM Contact: Robert Vlasak, 402-558-5570, Meet at Lynx Lake North Shore, 3-5 miles; up to 500 ft. gain.
 Multiple up and down grades over a two+ hour time period.
 2 mph moving rate depending on terrain.
-Terrain may be unlevel and rocky in areas.
+Terrain may be uneven and rocky in areas.
 Regular, brief rest stops.

-Slow Intermediate - 8:00 AM.
-Contact: Robert Vlasak, 402-558-5570.
+Slow Intermediate- 7 AM Contact: Robert Vlasak, 402-558-5570.
 Meet at Granite Basin Metate.
-3-5 miles; up to 500 ft. gain.
-Multiple up and down grades over a two+ hour time period.
+3-5 miles; up to 500 ft. gain, Multiple up and down grades over a two+ hour time period.
 2 mph moving rate depending on terrain.
 Terrain may be unlevel and rocky in areas.
 Regular, brief rest stops.

-Slow Intermediate - 8:00 AM.
-Contact: Robert Vlasak, 402-558-5570.
-Meet at Thumb Butte Upper Parking Lot.
-3-5 miles; up to 500 ft. gain.
+Slow Intermediate- 7 AM Contact: Robert Vlasak, 402-558-5570 Meet at Thumb Butte Upper parking lot.
+3-5 miles up to 500 ft elevation gain.
 Multiple up and down grades over a two+ hour time period.
 2 mph moving rate depending on terrain.
-Terrain may be unlevel and rocky in areas.
+Terrain may be uneven and rocky in areas.
 Regular, brief rest stops.

 Current Week's Hikes